 – Firelord Sozin, The Avatar and the Firelord

-Coal was the fuel of choice for powering Fire Nation war machines; many instances of its social and environmental impacts resulted from this ravenous dependency.
-The Fire Nation occupied Earth Kingdom territory and subjugated its people for the access of their coal mines (Imprisoned).
-Southern Water Tribe members learned from grim experience that a rain of black soot, a result of coal-burning warships, generally preceded a Fire Nation invasion (The Siege of the North, Part 1 & The Southern Raiders).
-War masks, machinery, and smog come to serve as primary visual imagery for the Fire Nation.
+Coal was the fuel of choice for powering Fire Nation war machines; many instances of its social and environmental impacts resulted from this ravenous appetite.
+The Fire Nation occupied Earth Kingdom territory and subjugated the local populace to work in coal mines (Imprisoned).
+Southern Water Tribe members learned from grim experience that a rain of black soot, a result of coal-burning warships, generally preceded a Fire Nation raid (The Siege of the North, Part 1 & The Southern Raiders).
+War masks, machinery, and smog come to serve as the visual imagery for the Fire Nation.

-More blatant than instances of environmental degradation were acts of cultural destruction and corruption.
-During the century-long conflict, the Fire Nation committed terrible atrocities were committed against the other nations.
-These include the genocide of the Air Nomads (save Aang), the heavy occupation of Earth Kingdom territory, and the systematic elimination of bending disciplines in the Southern Water Tribe.
+Perhaps more blatant than instances of environmental degradation were acts of cultural destruction and corruption.
+During the century-long conflict, the Fire Nation committed atrocities were committed against the other civilizations.
+These include the genocide of the Air Nomads (save Aang), the decades-long occupation of Earth Kingdom territory, and the systematic elimination of benders in the Southern Water Tribe.
 Even Fire Nation culture has suffered during the century of warfare.
 In the Avatar universe, the original inspiration for firebending is the sun, the primary agent for creation and life (The Firebending Masters).
-The royal family regime has actively suppressed that notion through decades of propaganda and autocratic rule (The Headband).
-Most firebenders harness their powers strictly for the service of the state, utilizing their art for destructive purposes from a sense of superiority over others.
+Yet the royal family regime has actively suppressed that notion through decades of propaganda and autocratic rule (The Headband); most firebenders harness their powers strictly for the service of the state, utilizing their art for destructive purposes out of a sense of inherent superiority.

 Avatar’s overarching narrative speaks to how without proper checks and balances, the choices of a few greedy, overambitious, and powerful individuals can create a world that is unsustainable, exploitative, and unjust.
 It is in this world that the Avatar must attempt to restore balance, justice, and peace.